(Mycobacterium ulcerans infection)

 - health education at the community level to enhance early reporting;

-- training of health workers and village volunteers;
+- health workers and village volunteer training;

 - laboratory confirmation of cases;

 - standardized recording and reporting system and mapping;